-1. Slit lamp examination

-- a.
-Consider gonioscopy to check for angle recession or retained foreign body - 2.
-Ultrasound of the posterior segment should be performed if the posterior segment can not be visualized
+- 1. Slit lamp examination - a.
+Gonioscopy to check for angle recession or retained foreign body - 2.
+Ultrasound of the posterior segment if the posterior segment can not be visualized

 - A. Male gender

 - B. High-risk occupations

 - C. Contact sports

-- D. Motor vehicle accidents

-- E. Domestic violence
+- D. Motor vehicle accidents - E. Domestic violence